astronomer/airflow-guides/guides/install.md

 Replace `<your-client-id>` and `<your-client-secret>` with the values from (5).

-## 7. Deploy / Install the Astronomer chart.
+## 7. Deploy / Install the Astronomer chart

 ```shell
 $ helm install -f config.yaml . --namespace astronomer-ee